• Skip to main content

 Code language: JavaScript (javascript)

-The ‘FacebookMediaObject’ is the object provided by Facebook SDK to contain the image(or other media information like video) information. now just need to add that object as the FB API’s ‘image’ parameter.
-This time, the return result will contain only the id of the image uploaded. so you can use the “result.id” at the finishing statement if you need to use it anymore.
+The ‘FacebookMediaObject’ is the object provided by the Facebook SDK to contain the image(or other media information like video) information.
+Now, you just need to add that object as the FB API’s ‘image’ parameter.
+This time, the return result will contain only the id of the image uploaded, so you can use the “result.id” at the finishing statement if you need to use it anymore.

 References:

-To learn more about this Facebook c# sdk library, please visit the official site for Facebook c# sdk.
-If you have a question to ask, you can either do it on their stackoverflow discussions.
+To learn more about this Facebook c# sdk library, please visit the official site.
+If you have a question, you can ask it on their StackOverflow discussions.

-One thing that I am still not happy with them is that their documentation isn’t much rich.
-Many of the times, they are outdated also as they are releasing versions more often.
-But I hope they will become stable very soon, and the documentation will also be rich enough to get help for a developer.
-The most positive point is it helps a lot to start developing a high-quality Facebook application with easy graph API access.
+One thing that I am still not happy with is that their documentation isn’t very rich.
+Many times, they are outdated as they release versions more often.
+But I hope they will become stable very soon, and the documentation will also be rich enough to get help from a developer.
+The most positive point is that it helps to develop a high-quality Facebook application with easy graph API access.
 So, be with it.
 Happy coding 🙂

 Have you been able to get this to work with the silverlight version of the facebook sdk?
 I cannot seem to get a post with a photo to an album or to the wall.